luongaimy/Responsive-Web-Design/README.md

 Finally, I'll learn how to make webpages that respond to different screen sizes by building a photo gallery with Flexbox, and a magazine article layout with CSS Grid.

-### Cat Photo App: I built a cat photo app to learn the basics of HTML and CSS.
+### Cat Photo App:

+I built a cat photo app to learn the basics of HTML and CSS: catphotoapp.html
-catphotoapp.html

-### Cafe Menu: I learn CSS by designing a menu page for a cafe webpage
+### Cafe Menu:

+I learn CSS by designing a menu page for a cafe webpage: cafemenu